 with $a_{-1}=0$, which is equipped with a forward energy cascade mechanism.
 For system (\ref{sys-2}) with $\nu=\mu=0$, the total energy defined by

 is formally conserved; however, the cross helicity defined by

 is not conserved, accompanied with the mechanism of only forward energy cascade.
-While both the total energy and cross helicity are invariant for system (\ref{sys-3}) with $\nu=\mu=0$.
+Both the total energy and cross helicity are invariant for system (\ref{sys-3}) with $\nu=\mu=0$.

 The dyadic NSE model (\ref{nse-d}) has been understood comprehensively.
-Without external forcing, it was shown in \cite{Ch} that: starting from nonnegative initial data, strong solution exists globally in time when $\theta\leq 2$ and solution blows up at finite time when $\theta>3$.
+It was shown in \cite{Ch} that without external forcing: starting from nonnegative initial data, a strong solution exists globally in time when $\theta\leq 2$ and that solution blows up at finite time when $\theta>3$.
 Later the authors of \cite{BMR} proved the existence of global strong solution of (\ref{nse-d}) with zero forcing when $\theta\leq \frac52$.
 In \cite{CF}, assuming non-zero forcing only on the first mode, the authors proved the existence of a unique fixed point for (\ref{nse-d}); furthermore, they showed the fixed point is a global attractor and it converges to the global attractor of the inviscid system as $\nu\to 0$.
 In these findings, the preservation of positivity of solutions play vital roles.
 With an external forcing, uniqueness of Leray-Hopf solution was established for (\ref{nse-d}) with $\theta\leq 2$ in \cite{Fi, FK}; and non-unique Leray-Hopf solutions were constructed for (\ref{nse-d}) with $\theta>2$ in \cite{FK}.
 We mention that, for the 2D NSE with certain forcing on the lowest mode, it was shown in \cite{Mar} that there is a globally attractive stationary steady state for any Reynolds number.